 Using a subdomain like myblog.weebly.com isn’t good for search engine optimization (SEO), and it definitely doesn’t look professional.
 You also won’t be able to join affiliate programs like Amazon’s or others with one of those subdomains.

-For less than $100, you can get a domain name and
+For less than $100, you can get a domain name and web hosting for a year, which gives you full control over your website.
+It’s a minor investment with crucial benefits.

 You might be tempted to start with a free blog and plan to move your hosting and domain later, but it’s much easier and smoother to start the right way instead of changing.